Ucombinator/jaam/README.md

     ./classGrabber.sh

-This will populate javacache with class files from your Java installation.
+This will populate `javacache/` with class files from your Java installation.
 For copyright reasons, we cannot distribute these with the code.